sstadick/scivs/README.md

 - Add benchmarks / substantiate the performance characteristics
 - Compare against other libs out there?
 - Add some of the helper methods for things like coverage etc
+- Figure out how to make my package level docs show up in javadoc